psmd-iberutaru/Lezargus/docs/source/technical/contributing.rst

     - See :ref:`technical-conventions`.

-- Please utilize the Lezargus library as much as possible.
+- Please utilize the Lezargus library ``lezargus.library`` as much as possible.
   We list below some helpful modules which you will most likely need.

     - Logging and exception handling: ``lezargus.library.logging``, usually aliased to ``logging``.
     - Math and uncertainty propagation: ``lezargus.library.math``.
-    - Configuration: ``lezargus.library.config`` and the file
+    - Configuration: ``lezargus.library.config`` and the configuration file ``Lezargus/src/lezargus/config.py``.
-      ``Lezargus/src/lezargus/configuration.yaml``.
     - Extra data files: ``lezargus.library.data``.
-    - Container structures for spectra, images, and cubes: ``lezargus.container``.
+    - Container structures for spectra, images, and cubes: ``lezargus.library.container``.
     - Type hinting: ``lezargus.library.hint`` usually aliased to ``hint``.

 - Formatting, linting, and basic code cleanliness conventions are all handled